 by Jim Forest

-Following his release, we thought no more about his nomination for the Nobel Peace Prize.
+IFOR staff prepared a dossier for the Nobel committee about Adolfo’s life and work, his writings and interviews with him, but regarded it as a pro forma exercise.
+Following his release, we gave little further thought to his Nobel nomination.
 Adolfo had survived and had resumed his work — this is all we had hoped for.
-We had our prize.
-But then in the late summer the phone rang — a call from Oslo with the news, shortly to be made public, that the committee had decided that Adolfo should be given the prize.
-I was so unprepared for such a decision that I thought at first the call might be a hoax.
+Adolfo himself was our prize.
+But then in the late summer the phone rang — a call from Oslo with the news, shortly to be made public, that the committee had decided that Adolfo had been chosen.
+I thought at first the call might be a hoax.

-On the 10th of December I was with Adolfo and his family for the award ceremony in Oslo.
-We had been put up in what must have been the city’s most elegant hotel.
+On the 10th of December, along with Hildegard and Jean Goss-Mayr, I was in Oslo with Adolfo and his family for the award ceremony.
+We had been put up in what must have been the city’s most prestigious hotel.
 On the morning of the presentation, we were driven by limousine the few blocks to the aula.
-It might have taken us longer to arrange ourselves in the car than it would have taken us to walk the short distance to the hall where the award was to be given.

 Before the private audience there was the pope’s weekly public audience in the Aula Paolo VI, a large hall close to St. Peter’s Basilica.
-We were given places in the press gallery, which meant having an opportunity to see the remarkable way the pope, as he walked down the center of the aula, repeatedly stopped and listened to people desperately eager to say something to him or receive a blessing.
-It must have taken half an hour for him to make his way to the front of the hall.
-As a journalist, I had often watched famous and powerful people encountering crowds, but had never before seen anyone respond with such patient care, indeed with such love, to person after person.
+We were given places in the press gallery, which meant having an opportunity to watch from above the pope walk down the aula’s central aisle, repeatedly stopping and listening to people desperate to say something to him or receive a blessing.
+It took half an hour for him to make his way to the front of the hall.
+As a journalist, I had often watched famous people encountering crowds, but had never before seen anyone respond with such attentive care to so many people.
 It was astonishing.
 Pope John Paul’s impressed me as a man of inexhaustible energy.
 It was easy to imagine that he had been a mountain climber earlier in his life.

-These encounters were still going on when the Vatican staff person responsible for us escorted us to the papal throne room located elsewhere in the building.
-Here we waited for perhaps half an hour.
-To Adolfo’s dismay, Adolfo’s wife went and sat briefly on the papal throne at the far end of the room.
+These encounters were still going on when the Vatican staff person responsible for us escorted us to the papal throne room elsewhere in the same building.
+To Adolfo’s dismay, his wife Amanda went and sat briefly on the quite plain papal throne at the far end of the room.
 “I am the first woman pope,” she announced, laughing.
-I have a feeling Pope John Paul would have laughed with her had he found her at this moment.

-Next Adolfo gave the pope a large album of photos, with explanatory text, of people who had been kidnapped in Argentina and never seen alive again — the “desaparecidos.”
-Not simply accepting this as something he might look at later, the pope looked through the album page by page.
-Meanwhile the conversation with Adolfo continued in Spanish.
-Adolfo told the pope about his own experience being kidnapped and tortured not many month before and expressed his sadness that the Argentinean hierarchy had been silent about the crimes committed by the junta.
+Next Adolfo gave the pope a large album of photos, with explanatory text, of people who had been kidnapped in Argentina and never seen alive again — the desaparecidos.
+John Paul looked through the album page by page while the conversation with Adolfo continued.
+Adolfo told the pope about his own experience being kidnapped and tortured and expressed his grief that the Argentinean hierarchy had been silent about the crimes committed by the junta.

-A third item on the agenda concerned the Church in El Salvador.
-Earlier in the year Archbishop Oscar Romero had been shot through the heart while celebrating Mass.
-Adolfo urged the pope to appoint the acting archbishop, Arturo Rivera Damas, to become Romero’s successor, putting forward reasons for such an appointment.
+A fourth item on the agenda concerned the Church in El Salvador.
+Earlier in the year Archbishop Oscar Romero had been assassinated while celebrating Mass.
+Adolfo urged the pope to appoint the acting archbishop, Arturo Rivera Damas, to become Romero’s successor.
 This was a controversial proposal.
-There were many in El Salvador’s power structure who wanted a bishop who would bless their activities, not condemn them.
+There were many in El Salvador’s power structure who wanted a bishop who would bless their activities, not condemn them, as Romero had done.
 The pope listened carefully and promised that what Adolfo asked for would be done.
-(In fact Rivera Damas remained Apostolic Administrator until February 1983.)
+(Rivera Damas was later appointed Archbishop of San Salvador.)

 At this point a bishop who had been standing behind the pope throughout the audience reminded him that our audience had taken considerably longer than had been scheduled.
 The pope apologized, gave us a final blessing, and left for his next appointment.

 In the weeks before the trip to Rome I had tried but failed to arrange a meeting with the cardinal who headed the Pontifical Commission for Justice and Peace.
-The morning following our papal audience, Adolfo decided we should go, even without an appointment, and seek a meeting on the spot.
-After all, the picture of our meeting with Pope John Paul was on the front page of Rome’s newspapers.
-If Pope John Paul would meet us, surely a cardinal would.
+The morning following our papal audience, Adolfo decided that, even without an appointment, we should go and seek a dialogue on the spot.
+After all, pictures of our meeting with John Paul were on the front page of Rome’s newspapers.
+If the pope would meet us, surely a cardinal would.